 It supports the Government's commitment to reducing the achievement gap between Koorie and non-Koorie students.

 Schools use this funding to implement or strengthen practices which address the needs of Koorie students who require extra support with literacy and numeracy.

 Funding is determined using centrally collected data:

-- In primary schools funding is based on teacher judgement for Prep-Year 3 Koorie students.
+- In primary schools funding is based on teacher assessment of prep-year 3 Koorie students.

 - In special schools funding is based on the ages of Koorie students.

-Analysis commences each year after the completion of the
+Data collection and analysis starts each year after completion of the

-English Online Interview in Term 1 of the school year.
-Schools eligible for EYKLNP funding are contacted individually by email.
+English Online Interview in term 1 of the school year.
+Schools are informed of when the program starts via the School Update newsletter.